qundus/js.qform/README.md

 	if (value.event.MUTATE === FIELD.MUTATE.VALUE) {
 		// do something when the field value has been mutated }
-	if (value.event.RENDER === FIELD.RENDER.READY) {
+	if (value.event.ATTRIBUTE === FIELD.ATTRIBUTE.READY) {
-		// do something when the field render elements have been mounted }
+		// do something when the field attribute elements have been called/requested }
 })